-Project Site Category Existing Proposed Building Structures The existing school building facility, located on the east side of the property, houses a system of building units including the main school building and classrooms; the performing arts center building; the gymnasium; the Career and Technical Education (CTE) building; and the auto shop.
-The CTE building is not connected to the other three building units (main, performing arts, and gymnasium) by any interior hallway, and is housed in a separate rectangular building north of the other three building units.
-Covered walkways connect the gymnasium and the CTE building.
+Project Site Category Existing Proposed Building Structures The existing school building facility (approximately 182,500 square feet), located on the east side of the property, houses a system of building units including the main school building and classrooms; the Main school building structures, including the school building, performance arts center and gym, would be demolished in phases.
+A new school structure (approximately 276,000 square feet) would be constructed in phases in a new configuration on the project site which would displace the existing practice field. performing arts center building; the gymnasium; the Career and Technical Education (CTE) building; and the auto shop.
+The CTE building is not connected to the other three building units (main, performing Other structures may be demolished or relocated as needed to accommodate the new school building.
+The new school would have general-use classrooms, special-education classrooms, science labs, learning commons, Career and Technical Education (CTE) labs, a Skills Center, library, art spaces, performing arts wing, gymnasiums and fitness spaces, health center, food service, multipurpose commons, administration, a Data Center, and support spaces.
 Two portable classroom buildings are located directly south of the walkway along the southern façade of the CTE building.
-Main school building structures would be demolished in phases.
-A new school structure would be constructed in phases in a new configuration on the project site which would displace the existing practice field.
-Other structures may be demolished or relocated as needed to accommodate the new school building.
-The new school would have general-use classrooms, special-education classrooms, science labs, learning commons, Career and Technical Education (CTE) labs, a Skills Center, library, art spaces, performing arts wing, gymnasiums and fitness spaces, health center, food service, multipurpose commons, administration, a Data Center, and support spaces.
-Site improvements would include a new on-site passenger vehicle drop-off/pick-up loop, an entry plaza, expanded and relocated parking, pedestrian paving, tree planting, landscaping, irrigation, selective clearing, grading, fencing, and site lighting.
-Portables may also be added to the school site, as needed.
-Excavation, fill, and grading are required during these activities.
-Portables would be demolished or relocated elsewhere on site.
-The portable classroom buildings would be relocated or demolished.
-New portable classrooms may be added to the project site as needed.
-Athletic Fields Football/Soccer Field & Track Football/Soccer Field & Track would remain.
-Athletic Field Improvements include replacement of existing synthetic turf and LED upgrades to the existing lights.
+Existing portables would be demolished or relocated elsewhere on site.
+Future portable classrooms may be added to the project site as needed.
+During construction, portables may be needed to serve as temporary classrooms.
+Athletic Fields Football/Soccer Field & Track Athletic Field Improvements include replacement of existing synthetic turf and LED upgrades to the existing lights.
 Utility (Practice) Field Utility (Practice) field would be replaced with the new school building structure.
 Baseball Field Baseball field would remain.
 Athletic Field Improvements include replacement of grass with synthetic turf and LED upgrades to the existing lights.
 Grass would remain if BTA V Capital Levy funding is not approved.
 Softball Field Softball field would remain.
 Athletic Field Improvements include replacement of grass with synthetic turf and LED upgrades to the existing lights.
 Grass would remain if BTA V Capital Levy funding is not approved.